 Recently we noticed a competitor had a large number of Facebook friends and Twitter followers, but when we looked closer using a few of the common Internet analysis tools, we discovered that the overwhelming majority of these friends and followers were inactive accounts, nearly 85%.
-While it’s possible that these followers compose the dullest collection of people in the world, it is more likely that these followers were purchased.
+While it’s possible that these followers compose the dullest collection of people in the world, it is more likely that these followers were purchased and are therefore utterly worthless.

 We’ve all seen the ads to purchase social media friends and followers.
 You cannot have a Twitter account without encountering the vendors who promise 10,000 followers for around $100.
 It’s very enticing to suddenly boost your numbers to amazing levels, but these vendors are predominantly selling connections to accounts that are not regularly monitored, probably not ever, and not by people who are actually interested in you.
 Mostly these are dummy accounts, designed to prop up social media numbers.
 The industry refers to these as “fake followers.”